bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/COLE-readthis.md

 *** I added an axios request in a componentDidMount thing because in class Dan said that you should always put it in componentDidMount.
 I am not 100% clear on why but anything in componentDidMount runs as soon as the component is mounted and I guess if it somehow ran before then there would be nothing to set state to, and if it ran afterwards the user would get impatient or something.
 I don't know.
 I just know it's a good practice to put it in here.
 *** I pointed the Axios request to the site containing our data (which is only one smurf), said then give me data, and made sure it was set to state.
 When I put the smurfs part in, everything worked.
 I now have one Brainy Smurf in my list.
 So one down, two to go.
 Yay!
 **Step 3: implement a post request to create a new smurf and save it to the database
-***After looking at all the files, this looks like it should go in SmurfForm.js since there is a comment in there saying I should add code to create the smurf under addSmurf.
+*** After looking at all the files, this looks like it should go in SmurfForm.js since there is a comment in there saying I should add code to create the smurf under addSmurf.
 But first, I will do a git because that's just how I roll.
 Otherwise, I will break something and have to go all the way back to the beginning and then forget how I did everything in the first place.
+*** What is this event.preventDefault() thing that is already written in this file?
+I've seen it before but I have no idea what it does so I'm just going to leave it alone.
+*** Made a variable to hold my new smurfs because it seemed like the right thing to do.
+Otherwise, where is this app going to hold what the user inputs until it can be displayed?
+*** I just realized that this looks EXACTLY like what I agonized over all day yesterday, so I kind of used the same code here.
+Sorry.
+*** Of course it doesn't work for the same reason it didn't work yesterday - I need to make a new function/method/whatever and call for the props or whatever.
+Since we are importing SmurfForm into App.js I'm going to try that there.
+*** Oh.
+I need to separate out my axios GET thing into another method.
+*** OMG I FORGOT THE ONCLICK.
+What is wrong with me???
+*** But it works now.
+The user can add new data into the input boxes and it appears below Brainy Smurf after you click "add to the village".
+So 2 down, 1 to go.
+** Step 4: